robrytoo/test1/README.md

 This codebook has three sections.

-* VARIABLES describes the columns in the output file >tidyStep5.txt that results from running >run_analysis.R on the data set downloaded from the UCI Machine Learning Repository at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+* VARIABLES describes the columns in the output file ‘tidyStep5.txt’ that results from running **run_analysis.R** on the data set downloaded from the UCI Machine Learning Repository at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 * DATA explains the data from the repository that is used as input to the “run_analysis.R” file.